 5. Don’t put down

-Even if you disagree with what your in laws do, do not put them down or render personal attacks.
+Even if you disagree with what your in-laws do, do not put them down or render personal attacks.
 Instead of blaming or criticising, focus on the action at hand.
 You may need to address the issue separately with them when the children are not around.
 If you want to be respected, you should also respect the spouse’s parents too.
-Flaring up not only show poor modelling and conflict resolution skills, it also weakens your case.
+Flaring up not only shows poor modelling and conflict resolution skills, but it also weakens your case.